 Mark Zuckerberg (Brian Solis)

 Ceglia emerged from obscurity in 2010, claiming a college-age Zuckerberg promised him an ownership stake in Facebook years earlier.
-Ceglia backed up his remarkable claim with emails Zuckerberg purportedly sent from his Harvard email account.
-Facebook’s lawyers at Gibson, Dunn & Crutcher came out swinging, accusing Ceglia of fabricating the emails and doctoring a contract from an unrelated project he undertook with Zuckerberg.
+Ceglia supported his claim with emails Zuckerberg purportedly sent from his Harvard email account.
+Facebook’s lawyers at Gibson, Dunn & Crutcher accused Ceglia of fabricating the emails and doctoring a contract from an unrelated project he undertook with Zuckerberg.

-Piggybacking on Gibson Dunn’s discovery efforts, the U.S. attorney’s office brought criminal fraud charges against Ceglia in November 2012.
-A U.S. magistrate judge in Buffalo recommended tossing Ceglia’s lawsuit a few months later, ruling that his contract was a cut-and-paste job.
+The U.S. attorney’s office brought criminal fraud charges against Ceglia in November 2012.
+A U.S. magistrate judge in Buffalo recommended dismissal of Ceglia’s lawsuit a few months later.
 The case was finally dismissed in March.

 Patton asked the judge to issue the subpoenas on Facebook and Harvard back on June 9, according to court filings.
-When we contacted him on Tuesday, he declined to comment on why the documents from 2003 and 2004 are relevant, but did say he will lay out his argument in a brief due by July 8.
+He declined to comment this week on why the documents from 2003 and 2004 were relevant but said he would lay out his argument in a brief due Tuesday.

 Facebook’s lawyers, Orin Snyder and Alexander Southwell of Gibson Dunn, wrote in a June 27 letter to the court that the Crime Victims’ Rights Act afforded Zuckerberg the right to voice his opposition to Ceglia’s subpoena requests.
 The Facebook lawyers asked for permission to respond to Ceglia by Monday.
 As of Wednesday, no such response had been added to the court docket.

 Snyder didn’t respond to an email seeking comment.